-To fight in that same ring as your competitors, you need to be much more strategic and consolidate budget wherever you can.
-For example, if you’re a high-end jump rope company and you can’t convert customers on the keyword “high end jump ropes”, there’s a problem.
-You get the point — normally there’s a couple key terms that absolutely define what you’re selling.
+To fight in that same ring as your competitors, you must be much more strategic and consolidate budget wherever possible.
+For example, if you’re a high-end jump rope company and you can’t convert customers on the keyword “high-end jump ropes,” there’s a problem.
+You get the point — usually, a couple key terms define what you’re selling.
 Start there.

 I Get It.
-Tell Me How Much I Should Be Spending!
+Tell Me How Much I Should Be Spending on Google Ads!